jconkli07/Engineering_4_Notebook/README.md

 ## Launch Pad 1

 ### Assignment Description
-Create code to count down from 10 to 0 on the serial mointor.
-At 0, print the "Liftoff!"
-Use a loop and each number should be one second apart.
+The assignment was to use circuitpython to countdown from 10 to 1, and then liftoff, and print this to the serial monitor.

 ### Evidence
 https://user-images.githubusercontent.com/63983735/198157410-312b2911-d246-433e-bc82-131ca46b2963.mov